 It’s a well-known fact that drugs and alcohol abuse are a daily occurrence in our present society.
 There exists a wealth of information on the internet and in documents across Canada, stating the terrible conditions that surround anyone struggling with some form of drug addiction.
-In a recent announcement by the Honourable Rona Ambrose, Minister of Health Canada, stated that across the nation we can expect to see video Ads specifically targeting prescription drug abuse.
+In 2015, the Honourable Rona Ambrose, who was Minister of Health Canada, stated that we would see video Ads specifically targeting prescription drug abuse across the nation.
 With over $130 million dollars invested each year for tangible solutions for the treatment, education, research and sensitization campaigns on drug addiction; we should expect to see some results in the consumption of illicit and prescription drug abuse.

-The things that Canadians need to open their eyes to is that drug addiction can be overcome.
-But the system needs to be put into perspective; for instance how is that private programs can get decent result way above the national average success?
+The thing that Canadians must see is that drug addiction can be overcome.
+But the system needs to be put into perspective; for instance, how is it that private programs can get decent results way above the national average success?
 What is it they do that makes their program work?

-In many instances they do not replace one drug for another.
-When a family pays to have their loved one off all drugs, the facility will usually do a medical or regular detox followed by a good drug rehab program; including nutritional therapy, cognitive therapy, one on one counseling, social acceptance therapy and many other approaches that are normally not found in the government funded programs.
-In fact it all comes down to the intention that is put forth; really help the addicts or just have them cope better.
+In many instances, they do not replace one drug for another.
+When a family pays to have their loved one off all drugs, the facility will usually do a medical or regular detox followed by a good drug rehab program; including nutritional therapy, cognitive therapy, one on one counselling, social acceptance therapy and many other approaches that are normally not found in the government-funded programs.
+In fact, it all comes down to the intention that is put forth; really help the addicts or just have them cope better.

 In any case, whether you want a government drug rehab or private addiction treatment facility it may be best to consult a drug addiction referral counsellor.
 This person is knowledgeable as to treatment programs and will be able to help you understand the differences between the funded and the private drug rehab centers.
 Drug and alcohol addiction can be a thing of the past but you need to act for something to happen; call 1888-488-8434 to find help.